-At December 31, 2021, we had \$48.1 million in cash (excluding restricted cash) and \$554.2 million in undrawn borrowing capacity under the Credit Agreement (after giving effect to outstanding letters of credit based upon our elected borrowing commitment of \$700.0 million).
-Excluding any possible significant acquisitions, we expect to fund our 2022 capital expenditures through a combination of cash on hand, operating cash flows and performance incentives paid to us by Five Point in connection with San Mateo.
-If capital expenditures were to exceed our operating cash flows in 2022, we expect to fund any such excess capital expenditures through borrowings under the Credit Agreement or the San Mateo Credit Facility (assuming availability under such facilities) or through other capital sources, including borrowings under additional credit arrangements, the sale or joint venture of midstream assets, oil and natural gas producing assets, leasehold interests or mineral interests and potential issuances of equity, debt or convertible securities, none of which may be available on satisfactory terms or at all.
+At December 31, 2022, we had \$505.2 million in cash (excluding restricted cash) and \$729.4 million in undrawn borrowing capacity under the Credit Agreement (after giving effect to outstanding letters of credit based upon our elected borrowing commitment of \$775.0 million).
+We intend to fund the Advance Acquisition with a combination of cash on hand, free cash flow prior to closing and borrowings under our Credit Agreement, under which we expect to increase our elected commitment in connection with this transaction.
+Excluding the Advance Acquisition and any other significant acquisitions, we expect to fund our 2023 capital expenditures through a combination of cash on hand, operating cash flows and performance incentives paid to us by Five Point in connection with San Mateo.
+If capital expenditures were to exceed our operating cash flows in 2023, we expect to fund any excess capital expenditures, including for other significant acquisitions, through borrowings under the Credit Agreement or the San Mateo Credit Facility (assuming availability under such facilities) or through other capital sources, including borrowings under expanded or additional credit arrangements, the sale or joint venture of midstream assets, oil and natural gas producing assets, leasehold interests or mineral interests and potential issuances of equity, debt or convertible securities, none of which may be available on satisfactory terms or at all.

-We may divest portions of our non-core assets, particularly in the Haynesville shale and in our South Texas position (as we did in 2020, 2021 and early 2022), as well as consider monetizing other assets, such as certain midstream assets and mineral and royalty interests, as value-creating opportunities arise.
-In addition, we intend to continue evaluating the opportunistic acquisition of producing properties, acreage and mineral interests and midstream assets, principally in the Delaware Basin, during 2022.
+We may divest portions of our non-core assets, particularly in the Eagle Ford shale in South Texas and the Haynesville shale in Northwest Louisiana (as we have done in recent years), as well as consider monetizing other assets, such as certain midstream assets and mineral and royalty interests, as value-creating opportunities arise.
+In addition, we intend to continue evaluating the opportunistic acquisition of producing properties, acreage and mineral interests and midstream assets, principally in the Delaware Basin, during 2023.
 These monetizations, divestitures and expenditures are opportunity-specific, and purchase price multiples and per-acre prices can vary significantly based on the asset or prospect.
-As a result, it is difficult to estimate these 2022 monetizations, divestitures or estimated capital expenditures related to acquisitions of producing properties, acreage and mineral interests and midstream assets for 2022.
-The aggregate amount of capital we expend may fluctuate materially based on market conditions, the actual costs to drill, complete and place on production operated or non-operated wells, our drilling results, the actual costs and scope of our midstream activities, the ability of our joint venture partners to meet their capital obligations, other opportunities that may become available to us and our ability to obtain capital.
+As a result, it is difficult to estimate these 2023 monetizations, divestitures and capital expenditures with any degree of certainty; therefore, we have not provided estimated proceeds related to monetizations or divestitures or estimated capital expenditures related to acquiring producing properties, acreage and mineral interests and midstream assets for 2023.